eujuliu/restaurant-api/docs/guide/address/update-address.md

 # Update address

-For update an address you need to do a `POST` request to `https://your-domain/v1/address` and pass the following data:
+For update an address you need to do a `POST` request to `https://your-domain/v1/address` with the `Authorization` header and the address ID and the new data.

+Example data:

 ```json
 {